Club Manager : Shaun Breheny

 Vice Captain : Brian Westwood

 Directors : Gary Charles, Marjorie Askew, Deb Stewart, David Calvert, Jeff Rake

 Open from 10am daily our friendly staff are here to help you!

-Our Clubhouse sits atop the rise from the 9th green, the perfect half way stop for your round of golf to replenish and rehydrate.
+Our Clubhouse sits atop the rise from the 18th green, the perfect place to end your round with a drink.
 We are fully licensed with Keno, TAB and gaming facilities.

 We also have change room facilities, for those wishing to refresh after their round of golf, before relaxing on our deck with one of our 14 beers and cider on tap, a glass of wine from our extensive wine list, or a Schweppes soft drink.